Spoiler alert: content marketing for artists does not have to stifle creativity.

 Develop a content marketing strategy

-Content marketing is just blogging unless you develop a content marketing strategy.
+Content marketing for artists is just blogging unless you develop a content marketing strategy.
 Before you can begin building out your content calendar, you need to have a plan.
 Who do you hope to reach?
 What is the goal of your content?
 Are you leading your industry on this content or only joining the conversation?
 Other considerations will be unique to your business as well, such as key dates for your company and specific people and products you want to highlight.
 You should also keep in mind the time of year and what is happening in current events (if relevant).
 Just another reason, “Why You Need a Content Marketing Agency in Your Pocket This Year.”

 Build a social media following